Thiosulfate—thiol sulfurtransferase

-Thus, the two substrates of this enzyme are thiosulfate and glutathione, whereas its 3 products are sulfite, glutathione disulfide, and sulfide.
+The enzyme characterised from Thiobacillus thioparus converts thiosulfate to sulfite and hydrogen sulfide by reaction with two units of glutathione, which is dimerised to glutathione disulfide.
+The enzyme has also been found in carp liver and yeast.

-This enzyme belongs to the family of transferases, specifically the sulfurtransferases, which transfer sulfur-containing groups.
+This enzyme is a transferases, specifically a sulfurtransferases, which transfer sulfur-containing groups.
 The systematic name of this enzyme class is thiosulfate:thiol sulfurtransferase.
 Other names in common use include glutathione-dependent thiosulfate reductase, sulfane reductase, and sulfane sulfurtransferase.
-This enzyme participates in glutathione metabolism.